UniversalDependencies/UD_Swedish-Talbanken/README.txt

 deviate from the general guidelines and will be fixed in future versions:

 - The remnant analysis of ellipsis has not been fully implemented.
-- Complex names with compositional internal structure are annotated in the same way as non-compositional cases.
 - Comparative modifiers are sometimes not attached to the comparative element itself but to its head.